chop-dbhi/studycentric/README.md

     WADO_PROT: This is the protocol your WADO service is running on (http or https).
 Defaults to http.
     DICOM_AET: The AET of your PACS.
 Defaults to DCM4CHEE.

-    LOGIN_ENABLED: Enable Django authorization.
-See the Require Authorization section below.
+    LOGIN_ENABLED: Enable Django authenticatoin.
+See the [Requiring Authentication](#requiring-authentication) section below.
 Defaults to 0 for false.
     DJANGO_DB_NAME: Set the name of the sqlite database Django will use if you set LOGIN_ENABLED to 1.
 Defaults to "database.db".
     DJANGO_ADMIN_USER: Set Django admin superuser name.
     DJANGO_ADMIN_EMAIL: Set Django admin superuser email.